dev-protocol/devprotocol.xyz/CONTRIBUTING.md

 - Creating pull requests without issue assignment will not be accepted and will be closed.

+**No idea what Hacktoberfest is?
+Visit their website [here](https://hacktoberfest.digitalocean.com) to know more about the event.**

 After this, the project maintainers will review the changes and will merge your PR if they found it good, otherwise we will suggest the required changes.

-## Web3Community 🌐
+## 🌐 Web3Community

-😕 Not sure where to start?
-Join our community on [Discord](https://discord.gg/37QFQ7J78B) ✨ You can also take part in [Community Discussion](https://github.com/web3community/devprotocol.xyz/discussions)
+- 😕 Not sure where to start?
+Join our community on [Discord](https://discord.gg/37QFQ7J78B)
+- ✨ You can also take part in our [Community Discussions](https://github.com/web3community/devprotocol.xyz/discussions)